Hans-Peter Wild Talent Scholarships Find answers to your questions regarding a scholarship application

 a) you are an applicant for a MINT bachelor's degree programme:

-upload your university entrance qualification certificate indicating your final grade in your application.
+upload your university entrance qualification certificate (indicating your final grade) in the appropriate section of your online application form.

 b) you are an applicant for a consecutive MINT Master's degree programme:

-I will not be able to submit my first university diploma-certificate relevant for taking the Master’s degree programme in the MINT fields until the end of the application period.
+I will not be able to submit my university degree certificate required for admission to the MINT Master’s degree programme by the end of the application period.
 What do I have to do?

-Do foreign certificates that are not in German or English require anything additional?
+Do foreign certificates and documents that are not in German or English require anything additional?

-If the original certificates to be submitted are in a language other than German or English, you must always upload an official translation of the relevant document into English or German in addition to the original document in your application.
+If the original certificates to be submitted are in a language other than German or English, you must always upload an officially certified translation of the relevant document into English or German in addition to the original document in the appropriate section of your online application form.
 This translation is usually prepared by a sworn specialist translator.
-In addition, foreign grades must be converted into the German grading system (German equivalent grade).
-Ideally, you can upload an official conversion in your application.
-If you do not have such an official conversion, you can use the Modified Bavarian Formula to determine your German equivalent grade.
-Please upload your conversion in your application.

-What minimum grade do I need to have to apply?
+What do I need to know regarding foreign grades?

-The Hans-Peter Wild Talent Scholarships want to support particularly high-achieving up-and-coming students with an outstanding university entrance qualification or first university diploma.
+The Hans-Peter Wild Talent Scholarships want to support particularly gifted up-and-coming students with an outstanding university entrance qualification or university degree (required for admission to the MINT Master's degree programme).
 However, since other criteria are important in the selection process in addition to grades (see “Which selection criteria are essential?“) and the number of applicants is also decisive, we cannot specify a minimum grade required for the application.

 What requirements must be met for the recommendation letters?